 Welcome to Gifts in Open Hands – A Blog for a Pentecost Year

-Three years ago, on Pentecost Kathy Wonson Eddy and I published the anthology Gifts in Open Hands – More Worship Resources for the Global Community (Pilgrim Press).
-Two years ago I began a blog to highlight prayers, poems and liturgical resources from that book and invited the one hundred and forty-seven contributors representing forty-three countries to share new work.
+Six years ago, on Pentecost Kathy Wonson Eddy and I published the anthology Gifts in Open Hands – More Worship Resources for the Global Community (Pilgrim Press, 2011).
+Five years ago I began a blog to highlight prayers, poems and liturgical resources from that book and invited the one hundred and forty-seven contributors representing forty-three countries to share new work.
 Some were in English; many more were in other languages.

-Last year with Maria Mankin I published From the Psalms to the Cloud — Connecting to the Digital Age which has continued my commitment to stay in touch with this blog community.
-With Pentecost 2013, I re-shaped this blog to include a wider range of contributors and more of my own work and to encourage others to share liturgy.
-Pentecost June 8, 2014, is again a day for fresh wind, bright fire and new language that shares a common story with many.
+Since this beginning, Maria Mankin and I have published From the Psalms to the Cloud — Connecting to the Digital Age (Pilgrim Press,2013) and A Child Laughs — Prayers of Justice and Hope (Pilgrim Press, 2017) both anthologies with a wonderful globally diverse community of writers.
+I have re-shaped this blog to include a wider range of contributors and more of my own work and I encourage others to share liturgy.
+As each year Pentecost returns, I am recommitted to the fresh wind, bright fire and new language that shares a common story with many.
+I had originally come up with the book title “Gifts in Open Hands” and it continues to express what I hope shall be the content of this blog.

-Richard Bott, liturgical writer, in ministry with the people of Dunbar Heights United Church, Vancouver, BC, wrote to me this week of Pentecost and said, Sometimes I think that we have the best job in the world.
+Richard Bott, liturgical writer and United Church of Canada pastor wrote to me in a personal letter, Sometimes I think that we have the best job in the world.
 The rest of the time I *know* it.
 Where else could we have the space to play with words for the purpose of helping people encounter themselves, their neighbours, and the One that is greater than the sum of what is?

 I agree with Richard.
 How could we have more fun?

-This blog will have two regular posts this year, on Mondays when I will share poetry that tries to reflect on life and contemporary life (previously posted on Saturday), and on Thursday, when I will share the poetry, prose, liturgy, essays or stories of others.
-In addition there will certainly be many other occasions that will call for prayers or in which I’ve received a contribution that fits best during that week.
+This blog has two regular posts, on Mondays when I will share poetry or liturgy, and on Thursday, when I will share the poetry, prose, liturgy, essays or stories of others.
+In addition there will certainly be many other occasions that will call for prayers or in which I’ve received a contribution that fits best during the week.
+I am also willing to write for an issue that you lift up.
+Please send your request to firstname.lastname@example.org.

 I hope that some of you may want to contribute to this blog, willing to let others be blessed by the gift of your words.
-Please send your submissions is firstname.lastname@example.org.
-If I am able to use your work, I will notify you by email after it is on the blog so that you see it there.
+Please send your submissions to email@example.com.
+If I am able to use your work, I will notify you by email immediately and then again after it is on the blog so that you see it there.
 Please be aware that others will given permission to use your work as outlined here.

 These are, indeed, gifts.
 Permission to copy these prayers, poems and worship resources is freely given for church bulletins, newsletters, congregational and educational use, and even personal blogs, as long as there is appropriate acknowledgement.
 There is no need to contact copyright holders.
 Adaptations with integrity by abridging, altering to express or include a local community concern, or gently re-writing to change the season of the year honor the original intention of these authors so that their work may continue to live and breathe.